Moringa

 - Interference with fertility.

-Moringa extracts might help treat some stomach disorders, such as constipation, gastritis, and ulcerative colitis.
-The antibiotic and antibacterial properties of moringa may help inhibit the growth of various pathogens, and its high vitamin B content helps with digestion.
+Moringa extracts might help support some stomach imbalances, such as constipation, gastritis, and ulcerative colitis.
+The antibiotic and botanical compounds properties of moringa may help inhibit the growth of various pathogens, and its high vitamin B content helps with digestion.

 Is Moringa safe to take?